WillHaddix/Celestial-Workings-Divine-Blessing/README.md

 #### Version --> 0.1 | Alpha one

-Goal of this update --> An overhual of the buildings(edited)
+Goal of this update --> An overhual of the buildings

 ## Roadmap